 - Learn and follow the rules of the road.

-- Do not listen to your iPod mp3 player or other music device.
-Always pay attention to the traffic.
+- Do not listen to music on your smartphone or another device.
+Always pay attention to the traffic and listen to what's going on around you.

 Riding to School in a Car